heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 > [!NOTE]
 >
-> While it is possible to install Docker Desktop on Linux, we would not
+> While it is possible to install Docker Desktop on Linux (not WSL), we would
-> recommend it.
+> not recommend it.
 It is better to install Docker Engine and Docker Compose
 > directly on your system to avoid any overhead.

 Then, follow the post-installation steps to finalize the installation: